kidchen/zzbistro/README.md

 ### 🍽️ Recipe Management
 - **Create & Edit Recipes** - Add detailed recipes with ingredients, instructions, and metadata
 - **Recipe Categories** - Organize recipes by type, difficulty, and tags
+- **Optional Ingredients** - Mark ingredients as optional with visual indicators and smart filtering
 - **Cooking Time & Servings** - Track preparation time, cooking time, and serving sizes
 - **Private Image Storage** - Secure recipe photos with automatic compression and caching
   - Images stored in private Supabase storage buckets
   - Automatic 400x400 compression with center crop
-  - 20-hour client-side caching for optimal performance
+  - Client-side caching with lazy loading for optimal performance
-  - Server-side signed URL generation for secure access
+  - Optimized image display with regular img tags for data URL compatibility

 ### 🥫 Ingredient Tracking
 - **Pantry Management** - Keep track of ingredients you have in stock